 That said, how do you know if you even need a new mattress?
 The best answer to this question is that you need to listen to your body.
 Do you wake up stiff and sore?
 Does your lower back feel worse in the morning than in the evening?
 Is your mattress 10+ years old?
 If so, it may be worth considering a new mattress.

-Here is a selection of 5 mattress types to consider after 60.
+Here is a selection of 5 mattress types popular with seniors and older adults.

 Innerspring mattresses are one of the most popular types of mattresses.
 They’ve been around for ages, and there are tons of options to choose from.
 Getting an extremely high-end innerspring mattress, with an abundance of coils, won’t necessarily give you a better night’s sleep than a mid-range mattress.